 Here is the prologue to my latest full-length play, The Mad Scene, which was just awarded First Place in the Script category of the 91st Annual Writer’s Digest Writing Competition.

 The Mad Scene has been aptly described as “an Our Town about the Reign of Terror.”
-I’ve been developing it during the last couple of years with amazingly brilliant members of the Yorick Theatre Company, the Ridiculous Theatrical Company, and Theatre at St. John’s, as part of the Theatre at St. John’s Cyber Salon, hosted weekly by Mark Erson.
+It was developed during 2020-21 as part of the Theatre at St. John’s Cyber Salon, hosted by Mark Erson.
 The parts were read by Everett Quinton, Jenne Vath, Sally Plass, Maude Burke, and Shane Baker; Daniel Neiden directed.
 The Mad Scene has yet to be produced.

 The entire text of The Mad Scene is available on the New Play Exchange or by contacting me personally.